titanmu/RoadCrackDetection/README.md

 # test1

-Step 5: cd into Test1and2 folder and run the following python files separately by passing individual models (downloaded from Step 3) and by inserting the correct path of the models within these files:
+Step 5: Run the following python files separately by passing individual models (downloaded from Step 3) and by inserting the correct path of the models within these files:

 trial.py: jpvl54.pt
 </br>